 Acute oral overdoses of NEURONTIN up to 49 grams have been reported.
-In these cases, double vision, slurred speech, drowsiness, lethargy and diarrhea, were observed.
+In these cases, double vision, slurred speech, drowsiness, loss of consciousness, lethargy and diarrhea, were observed.
 All patients recovered with supportive care.
 Coma, resolving with dialysis, has been reported in patients with chronic renal failure who were treated with NEURONTIN.

 Gabapentin can be removed by hemodialysis.
 Although hemodialysis has not been performed in the few overdose cases reported, it may be indicated by the patient's clinical state or in patients with significant renal impairment.

 If overexposure occurs, call your poison control center at 1-800-222-1222.

 The active ingredient in NEURONTIN capsules, tablets, and oral solution is gabapentin,which has the chemical name 1-(aminomethyl)cyclohexaneacetic acid.

 The molecular formula of gabapentin is C9H17NO2 and the molecular weight is 171.24.
 The structural formula of gabapentin is: